daixtrose/cplusplus-primer-talks/talks/polymorphism/presentation.md

 - Showing an example with [µt](https://github.com/boost-ext/ut) as testing framework for no good reason.
 It looks promising and lightweight, and it was written by [Krzysztof Jusiak](https://github.com/krzysztof-jusiak) whom I adore for his outstanding C++ programming skills and his [C++ Tip of The Week](https://github.com/tip-of-the-week/cpp) collection of crazy C++ riddles.
 - [µt](https://github.com/boost-ext/ut) does not provide a mocking framework.
+  - Watch Peter Sommerlad's CppCon 2017 talk "**Mocking Frameworks considered harmful**" on https://www.youtube.com/watch?v=uhuHZXTRfH4
 - I haven't found a **mocking framework that works with concepts**.
+  - This is left as homework for the audience.

 ---